Braden-G/Flappy-Bird/README.md

 # Flappy-Bird
-Recreating the viral Flappy Bird game by following a tutorial.
+Followed an online tutorial to recreate the viral game Flappy Bird and improve my abillities using JavaFX and OOP.